maximilien/knfun/README.md

 2. `docker.io/${DOCKER_USERNAME}/watson-fn`
 3. `docker.io/${DOCKER_USERNAME}/summary-fn`

-You can use these images to deploy them into your Knative cluster with the `kn` CLI.
+You can use these images to deploy the functions into your Knative cluster with the `kn` CLI.

 # Run

 Deploying into Knative means you have a Knative cluster ready and your `$KUBECONFIG` is set or that the `~/.kube/config` file is pointing to the cluster's Kubernetes configuration file.

-## Twitter
+## TwitterFn

 ```bash
 ./kn service create twitter-fn \